 Opinion

-To counter digital monopolies and align our information ecosystems with planetary challenges, we must advance an integrated policy framework combining neutrality (preventing gatekeeping), portability (freeing data from silos), and interoperabi
+To counter digital monopolies and align our information ecosystems with planetary challenges, we must advance an integrated policy framework combining neutrality (preventing gatekeeping), portability (freeing data from silos), and int

 Opinion

-In what has come to be a prescient oped, I argue the internet will continue fracturing under US-China tech rivalry, a process that will accelerate in the aftermath of the Covid pandemic, as governments deal with debt.
-It outlines how a Digital Non-Aligned Movement under Global South leadership can reclai
+I argue the internet will continue fracturing under US-China tech rivalry, a process that will accelerate in the aftermath of the Covid pandemic, as governments face massive public debt and a platformized economy.
+It outlines how a Digital Non-Aligned Movement can ta

 Podcast interview